port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/manage-pull-requests.md

    - `GH_TOKEN` - a [Classic Personal Access Token](https://github.com/settings/tokens) with the following scopes: `repo` and `delete_repo`

 <br />
-2. Create a Port action in the [self-service page](https://app.getport.io/self-serve) or with the following JSON definition:
+2. Create a Port action against the `Pull Request` blueprint in the [self-service page](https://app.getport.io/self-serve) or with the following JSON definition:

 <details>